NHOrus/srwq-compilation/episode-10.md

 "I-I have fu-fully funct-tional Self-pre-preservation routin-ines, and I cannot-t help but w-wonder if this i-is the optimal p-plan."

-"...Hhmmph...Almost."
+"...Hhmmph...
+Almost."

 "S-sir?"

 "We're the Shadow Mirrors, 17.
 We're meant to rattle the bars of the cage that the civilised people have locked themselves into.
 We're the only thing stopping the world turning into a pile of dolls, like you, unable to think for themselves, following the EFAs every whim while they jerk themselves off.
 We have to live, otherwise, the human race is fucked.
 Even if all our forces are gone, even if Vindel and Lemon are dead, if it just came down to you and me left, we'd have to fight.
 It's the only thing a real human can do."

-"....H-hence why y-you resent a false-se human like m-me being so vital-l to Ms B-Brownings plans."
+"...H-hence why y-you resent a false-se human like m-me being so vital-l to Ms B-Brownings plans."

 "Don't even attempt to psychoanalyse me, Doll."